jaxx8079/eco-life.github.io/README.md

-Ideas Adresssing our Problem Statement:
+Ideas Addressing our Problem Statement:

  - Home Page: Introduction to the app and its purpose.
  - Eco-News: A place where environmental news and trends are posted